fifengine/fifengine-atlas-creator/README.md

 The tool is written in C++ using Qt.

-And was initially developed by kozmo, one of one of our talented GSoC students.
+It was initially developed by kozmo, one of our talented GSoC students.

 ### Requirements